The "Live-Anywhere" Boat - Construction

 With the boat outside, the crane crew can begin to set up.

 It proved quite a job to get her free from the building jig where she spent the last 9 months, but here she is, hanging in the slings and about ready to be rolled over.
-We don't want to see her in this position again!
-Or this one either!

 Here she is, upright, although a little down by the bow, for the first time in her life.
 All that remains now is to get her firmly blocked on the trailer, then backed into the shop again.
 With the tight clearances, this was something of a project but it seemed anticlimatic after the drama of the roll-over.